Haxor44/yolo/stage_one/README.md

 ### 1. Vagrant
 ### 2. Ansible
+### 3. Virtualbox

 ## Ansible Playbook for setting up docker and clone repository containing web app
-### The Ansible playbook will install docker and docker compose on the vagrant machine and then clone the repository and run the app
+### 1. The Ansible playbook will install docker and docker compose on the vagrant machine.
+### 2. The playbook will  then clone the repository containing the source code.
+### 3. In the final step the ansible will the run docker-compose on the vagrant machine and lauch the application.

-### Vagrant in this case was used to port forward ports so that hte app can be accessed from host machine as well as setup the playbook to run
+### Vagrant in this case was used to port forward ports so that the app can be accessed from host machine as well as setup the playbook to run.

 ### use vagrant up to run the application.